 English is an essential subject because it is a medium of instruction in schools and other institutions.
 It is also used in offices and can assist somebody in many other fields like interacting with people from other tribes, nations and races.
-This means that acquisition of adequate English skills pronunciation, speaking, reading and writing will determine ones performance in English.
+This means that acquisitions of adequate English skills pronunciation, speaking, reading and writing will determine ones performance in English.

-Quality education is a a right to every child as stipulated in many education policies, declaration and statement such as the Salamaca statement of inclusive education of 1994 which among others recommended that it is the right of every child to education that considers the Childs unique abilities and learning needs.
+Quality Education is a right to every child as stipulated in many education policies, declaration and statement such as the Salamanca statement of inclusive education of 1994 which among others recommended that it is the right of every child to education that considers the child's unique abilities and learning needs.
 However, these have not been quite successful owing to different curricula being tried here and there.
-The current curriculum is not specifically designed to accommodate children with varied learning difficulties including those with specific earning difficulties.
+The current curriculum is not specifically designed to accommodate children with varied learning difficulties including those with specific learning difficulties.
 Their potentialities are not fully nurtured, developed and exploited through educating them appropriately.
-Lugari district generally and south zone in particular, these children have found to have various challenges which eventually leads to poor learning and subsequent failure in national examination and internal exams.
+In Kiliman zone primary Schools, have found to have various challenges which eventually leads to poor leaning and subsequent failure in National examination and internal exams.

-The researcher feels that this state of affairs is undesirable owning to various attempts the government is making towards inclusive education.
-Despite this, it is also known that if these challenges are addressed earlier before it is too late, these children can lead normal life, integrate well in society and lead good citizenry.
-This study therefore intended to investigate the factors affecting the learning of English by learner with specific learning difficulties in the zone with a view to elaborate on measures that can be taken to remedy the situation and enable them live quality lives.
+The researcher feels that this state of affairs is undesirable owing to various attempts the government is making towards inclusive education in the region.

+Despite this, it is, also known that if these challenges are addressed earlier before it is too late, these children can lead normal life, integrate well in society and lead good citizenry.
+This study therefore intended to investigate the factors affecting the learning English by learner with specific learning difficulties in Kiliman zone Primary Schools Kenya with a view to elaborate on measures that can be taken to remedy the situation and enable them live quality lives.